kurt-krueckeberg/open-fda-device-events/open-fda-api.md

 - [Avdverse Veterinary Events](https://adversevetevents.com/search/).

-The API returns results as e JSON object that has two sections:
+The API returns e JSON object with two sections:

 1. `meta`:&nbsp; Metadata about the query, including a disclaimer, link to data license, last-updated date, and total matching records, if applicable.